LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	ciao.pl

 Experimental.
 Joint work with the Ciao Prolog developer José Morales.
+One known issue is that most ISO Prolog standard and de facto standard predicates are not built-in predicates but library predicates.
+The internal predicate that checks predicate properties (defined in the adapter file) tries to workaround this issue for those predicates but the solution is fragile.

 CxProlog 0.98.1 or later versions